omnetpp/omnetpp.org/_posts/2019-09-17-summit-community-development.md

 Summit again.
 Therefore, by use of a temporary mailing list, an account was created on [Loomio](https://www.loomio.org), an online collaborative decision-making platform.
-Access to the Loomio OMNeT++ virtual community will be invitation-based, on the base of past participation and recommendation.
+Access to the Loomio OMNeT++ virtual community will be invitation-based, based on past participation and recommendation.
 Details are being worked out -- stay tuned.